gradle/gradle-enterprise-build-validation-scripts/Gradle.md

 ## Installation

-On macOS and Linux, use the following command to download and unpack the build validation scripts for Gradle to the current directory:
+Use the following command to download and unpack the build validation scripts for Gradle to the current directory:

 ```bash
 curl -s -L -O https://github.com/gradle/gradle-enterprise-build-validation-scripts/releases/download/v1.0/gradle-enterprise-gradle-build-validation-1.0.zip && unzip -q -o gradle-enterprise-gradle-build-validation-1.0.zip